4Hansi/calmrobo/README.md

 CalmRobo is a capstone project developed for the Samsung Innovation Campus.
 This repository contains all the code, documentation, and resources related to the project.
-*(Please provide a short description of your project’s functionality here)*

 ---